progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ### Pushing Refspecs ###

-It’s nice that you can fetch namespaced references that way, but how does the QA team get their branches into a qa/ namespace in the first place?
+It’s nice that you can fetch namespaced references that way, but how does the QA team get their branches into a `qa/` namespace in the first place?
 You accomplish that by using refspecs to push.

-If the QA team wants to push their master branch to qa/master on the remote server, they can run
+If the QA team wants to push their `master` branch to `qa/master` on the remote server, they can run

 	$ git push origin master:refs/heads/qa/master

-If they want Git to do that automatically each time they run git push origin, they can add a push value to their config file:
+If they want Git to do that automatically each time they run `git push origin`, they can add a `push` value to their config file:

 	[remote "origin"]
 	       url = git@github.com:schacon/simplegit-progit.git
 	       fetch = +refs/heads/*:refs/remotes/origin/*
 	       push = refs/heads/master:refs/heads/qa/master

-Again, this will cause a git push origin to push the local master branch to the remote qa/master branch by default.
+Again, this will cause a `git push origin` to push the local `master` branch to the remote `qa/master` branch by default.

 ### Deleting References ###